elasticio/api-docs/source/includes/_contracts.md

 #### Authorization

-Client has to be a member of the Contract or to have `TenantAdmin` role (contact support team to get this role).
+Client has to be a member of a Contract.